medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                      show this help message and exit --rate-limit RATE_LIMIT                         Authorized number of hits by minutes.
 Defaults to 6.
+Rcfile key: crowdtangle.rate_limit
   -o OUTPUT, --output OUTPUT                      Path to the output file.
 By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN                         CrowdTangle dashboard API token.
-  --posts POSTS                                   Path to a file containing the retrieved posts.
+Rcfile key: crowdtangle.token --posts POSTS                                   Path to a file containing the retrieved posts.
   -s SELECT, --select SELECT                      Columns to include in report (separated by `,`).
-  --sort-by {date,total_interactions,subscriber_count}
+  --sort-by {date,subscriber_count,total_interactions}
                                                   How to sort retrieved posts.
 Defaults to `date`.
   --start-date START_DATE                         The earliest date at which a post could be posted (UTC!).
   --total TOTAL                                   Total number of HTML documents.
 Necessary if you want to display a finite progress indicator.